 A more detailed explanation of the warranty is provided by Brother and can be read in PDF form here.

-While the number of accessories that come with the Brother CS6000i sewing machine serves as a selling point of its own, Brother advertises several other features that make the CS6000i ideal for beginning sewers.
+While the sheer number of accessories that come with the Brother CS6000i serves as a selling point of its own, Brother advertises several other features that make the CS6000i ideal for beginning sewers.

 The machine’s brightly lit work space compliments its LCD stitch selector, making work and stitch selection easy to see, either for those just learning how many different types of stitches there are in the world or for those with poor eyesight.